theam/voice-translation-poc/server/ARCHITECTURE.md

 ## Core Concept

 The service is a **WebSocket server** that listens for incoming ACS connections.
-Each connection represents an independent translation session with its own state, handlers, and provider connection.
+Each connection represents an independent translation session with its own state, gateways, and provider connection.

 ## Key Principles